readthedocs/readthedocs.org/docs/user/builds.rst

 :checkout:

    Checks out project's code from the URL's repository defined for this project.
-   It will use `git clone`, `hg clone`, etc depending on the VCS backend.
+   It will use `git clone`, `hg clone`, etc depending on the version control system you choose.

 :system_dependencies:

-   Installs OS/system dependencies.
+   Installs operating system & system-level dependencies.
-   This includes specific version of languages (e.g. Python, NodeJS, Go, Rust) and also OS packages.
+This includes specific version of languages (e.g. Python, Node.js, Go, Rust) and also ``apt`` packages.

-   At this point, :ref:`config-file/v2:build.tools` can be used to defined languages versions, and :ref:`config-file/v2:build.apt_packages` to define APT packages.
+   At this point, :ref:`config-file/v2:build.tools` can be used to define a  language version, and :ref:`config-file/v2:build.apt_packages` to define ``apt`` packages.

 :create_environment:

    Creates a Python environment to install all the dependencies in an isolated and reproducible way.
-   Depending on what's defined by the project a Virtualenv or a Conda environment (:ref:`config-file/v2:conda`) will be used.
+   Depending on what's defined by the project a virtualenv or a conda environment (:ref:`config-file/v2:conda`) will be used.

 :install:

-   Install :ref:`default common dependencies <build-default-versions>` to build project's documentation.
+   Install :ref:`default common dependencies <build-default-versions>`.

-   At this point, if the project has extra Python requirements than the default ones, :ref:`config-file/v2:python.install` can be used to specify them.
+   If the project has extra Python requirements, :ref:`config-file/v2:python.install` can be used to specify them.

    .. tip::